Engaged employees are (usually) happier employees

 If somebody seems demotivated, consider evaluating their responsibilities.
 They could be overworked, or perhaps it’s the complete opposite, and they need a new challenge.
 Treat your employees as individuals and involve them in creative decisions to keep up morale.

 Check-In In Person

-Try (where possible) to communicate face-to-face with employees on a regular basis.
+Try (where possible) to communicate face-to-face with employees on a regular basis and take a personal approach.
 As the working day gets busier we often become guilty of leaving our communication to email, but this can be a recipe for miscommunication.

 The lack of nuance that comes from dealing with employers exclusively via email can often make anxiety issues or mental health of those who are inclined to overthink the written word worse, even if it was typed perfectly innocuously.